zero-radiance/zero-radiance.github.io/_source_/content/post/deep-compositing.md

 1. Denormalize: let's say that `(x_1 <= x_2)` and we want to blend all of `P_1` with a fraction of `P_2` of size `x_1`.
 In that case, we compute `B_1 = B * x_1`.
 1. Delinearize: convert back to color and opacity by computing `E_1 = exp(B_1)`.

+Despite the derivation assuming constant illumination, we apply the same technique to all light types (once per voxel, not once per light) with good results.

+{{< figure src="/img/reproj_spot.png" alt="Reprojection with a spot light" caption="The new reprojection technique works well for directional, point and spot lights." >}}